Playing favorites: Woodland’s 3 shots get him a US Open win

 PEBBLE BEACH, Calif.
-(AP) — Very soon, Gary Woodland will be a father of three, and odds are he’ll answer the same way about the kids as he will about the three shots that cemented him in as a U.S. Open champion.
+(AP) — Very soon, Gary Woodland will be a father of three, and odds are he’ll answer the same way about the kids as he will about the three shots that cemented him as a U.S. Open champion.

 Which is his favorite?
 They’re all perfect in their own, special way.